sayanmete027/XSTRO-V1/readme.md

 ### Features and Development

 > [!Note]
-> Below is a comprehensive and easy to understand details on how to create your custom functionalites and specifications, some of you would wonder why didn't I add some fun features like games etc...
-It's a WhatsApp bot, and those features do not concern my and this project, Implement those at your end.
+> Below is a comprehensive and easy-to-understand guide on how to create your custom functionalities and specifications.
+Some of you might wonder why I didn't add fun features like games, etc. It's a WhatsApp bot, and those features are not the focus of this project.
+Implement those at your end if needed.

 ### Custom Session Generator

 1. [Session Generator](https://github.com/AstroX11/XstroSession)
 2. [Session Encryptor](https://github.com/AstroX11/session-maker-crypto)

- - A well detailed usage is provided from the repositories on how to to use them propely, also use postgre to save session, and again, if you try to steal your users session, using such I condem you and your tatic, as I strongly oppose this method of social enginnering.
+- A detailed usage guide is provided in the repositories on how to use them properly.
+Also, use PostgreSQL to save sessions.
+Again, if you try to steal your users' sessions using such methods, I condemn you and your tactics, as I strongly oppose this method of social engineering.

-### How can I create a command ?
+### How can I create a command?

-It's easy but frist I want to you know and undertsand the `Types` of our command structure and seralized Messages.
+It's easy, but first, I want you to know and understand the `Types` of our command structure and serialized messages.

 ```ts
 /** Values of our Command Definitions **/